Advertisement

 Supplementing With This Amino Acid Could Provide Major Cardiovascular Perks*

-A new review study1 published by researchers at the Albert Einstein College of Medicine in New York put the existing research on taurine under a microscope and found that it shows particular promise for cardiovascular health.* Here's why your heart and lungs may benefit from the amino acid—and how to get it without drinking a sugar and caffeine bomb.
+A review study1 published by researchers at the Albert Einstein College of Medicine in New York put the existing research on taurine under a microscope and found that it shows particular promise for cardiovascular health.* Here's why your heart and lungs may benefit from the amino acid—and how to get it without drinking a sugar and caffeine bomb.

 What did the research find?

-This new review study, published in the journal Nutrients, analyzed existing human and animal research on taurine.
+This review study, published in the journal Nutrients, analyzed existing human and animal research on taurine.
 Unlike other amino acids that are used for the creation of muscle, taurine is found as a "free" amino acid2 in body tissue, where it helps out with processes like osmoregulation (water balance), calcium and potassium regulation, and bile creation.
 Taurine is especially prominent in the heart, where it makes up about 50% of the total free circulating amino acids.

 The review notes that it has been shown to enhance cardiac contractility and improve heart function in both human and animal models.
 Taurine has also shown promise in enhancing vascular health and promoting healthy blood pressure.*